w3c/wai-intro-atag/content/social-media.md

 Your current customers and potential new customers need social media platforms  that:

-* are accessible to users with disabilities, including @@@
+* are accessible to users with disabilities
 * produce accessible content

-In many situations, accessibility is required by law and will be a procurement requirement.
+In many situations, accessibility is required by law and is a procurement requirement.

 ## Examples